AvidAardvark/VideoGameGenreClassifier/README.md

 # Video Game Genre Classifier

-A deep learning image classifier that predicts a video game's genre from a screenshot, built using transfer learning with a fine-tuned ResNet-18 model.
+Predicts a video game's genre from a screenshot, built using transfer learning with a fine-tuned ResNet-18 model.

 ## How to Run